 Lendy Wealth was a spurious black-box programme devised by Lendy in the past year.
 Despite claiming over £1m had been taken in, it remains to be seen how recoveries for these investments will be treated.
 Supposedly monies invested are apportioned to loans.
 But there is no real concrete way of checking whether this is the case or whether funds were used for operational purposes.

 What can I do now?

-Unfortunately there is not much you can do about your money: at this stage it isn’t really possible to tell for definite how much will be coming back, but given the extremely poor value of the loan book, I would guess the cut would be big.
-In my XIRR calculations for Lendy I have been gradually impairing my remaining investment for probable losses: this has steadily increased.
+Unfortunately there is not much you can do about your money.
+At this stage it isn’t really possible to tell for definite how much will be coming back.
+Given the extremely poor value of the loan book, I would guess the cut would be big.
+In my XIRR calculations for Lendy I have been gradually impairing my remaining investment for probable losses.
+This has steadily increased.
 Even now, 50% looks quite optimistic.

 There are some practical steps you can take however.

 - Log on to the Lendy site and download your current account positions, investments.
 You can use the Export to Excel function, or even screen grabs are better than nothing.
 The reason being is that the site may become inactive at any time.